polymake/jupyter-polymake/README.md

 accessible via `pip`.
 For the usage of interactive widgets you also need the `ipywidgets` python module installed.

-Also, a recent version of [polymake](http://polymake.org) is required.
+Also, the latest version of [polymake](http://polymake.org) is required.

 ## polymake-kernel